 Euphorbia vulcanorum S.Carter

-Euphorbia vulcanorum is a densely branched succulent shrub that grows up to 3.3 feet ( tall and up to 4 feet (1.2 m) wide.
-Branches are green, 4- to 5-angled, attractively marked with spine shields that bear stout paired spines and form a continuous horny margin along the angles.
-They are up to 1 foot (30 cm) long and up to 0.8 inches (2 cm) thick.
-The angles are shallowly toothed with teeth up to 0.6 inches (1.5 cm) apart.
+Euphorbia vulcanorum is a densely branched succulent shrub with green, 4- to 5-angled branches attractively marked with spine shields that bear stout paired spines and form a continuous horny margin along the angles.
+It grows up to 3.3 feet (1 m) tall and 4 feet (1.2 m) wide.
+Branches are up to 1 foot (30 cm) long and 0.8 inches (2 cm) thick.
+The angles are shallowly toothed, with teeth up to 0.6 inches (1.5 cm) apart.
 The spines are about 0.3 inches (0.8 cm) long.
 Leaves are soon deciduous, ovate, up to 0.7 inches (1.8 cm) long and up to 0.5 inches (1.3 cm) wide.
-Flowers are small, showy orangish-red and appear mainly in spring and fall.
-Fruits are 3-lobed, buff flushed with red capsules with small gray seeds.
+Flowers are small, showy orangish-red, and appear mainly in spring and fall.
+Fruits are 3-lobed capsules that are light brownish-yellow flushed with red and have tiny gray seeds.

 The specific epithet "vulcanorum (vul-kan-OR-um)" means "fiery" or "of volcanoes or volcanic soils" and refers to the native habitat of the species or its fiery appearance when in bloom.
 It is an inflected form of the Latin proper noun "Vulcānus," meaning "the god of fire and metalworking."

 How to Grow and Care for Euphorbia vulcanorum

 Light: This succulent is a sun lover.
 Place your indoor E. vulcanorum in a sunny window.
 You may place the pot on the balcony or in the garden from spring to fall.
 Increase sun exposure gradually to prevent sunburn.